2016 Democratic Party presidential candidates: Candidates not on any primary ballot

 Over a thousand people sent the requisite paperwork to the Federal Election Commission declaring themselves candidates for President.

 Among them were the following notable people:

 Alternate ballot options

 Several primaries provided ballot options to voters to cast votes for "no preference" and/or "uncommitted".
 "No preference" received 45,331 votes (0.27% of the popular vote), and 'uncommitted' received 40,548 votes (0.24% of the popular vote), respectively placing them 4th and 5th in the popular vote.

 Potential candidates who did not run

-Previous
+Speculated

 The following people were the focus of presidential speculation in multiple media reports during the 2016 election cycle.